The History of the Great Mosque of Kairouan

 It is also called the Mosque of Uqba, the creation of the edifice commenced in 670 AD by a Muslim general when he did the groundbreaking.
 The mosque is truly vast by all standards and it stretches to more than 9,000 square meters (that comes to about 97,000 square feet).
 As it was established just a few decades after Prophet Muhammad (SAW), this is one of the oldest mosques in Islam and it influenced the other mosques in the North African (Maghreb) region.

-The mosque is not just vast, it is also one of the greatest pieces of architecture in the Islamic world and it is noted for its pioneering use of the horseshoe arch.
+The mosque is not just vast, it is also one of the greatest pieces of architecture in the Islamic world.
+It is noted for its pioneering use of the horseshoe arch.
 Following its creation, successive Muslim rulers kept working on and expanding the mosque.
 Of all the Muslim rulers that worked on the mosque, those of the Aghlabid dynasty stood out.
 They did not just reconstruct the mosque, they also added extra elements and additions to it.

 Apart from its grandeur and majesty, another thing that made the mosque popular was the efforts of the Muslim scholars, geographers, and historians.
 They took their time to write a lot on the mosque.
 They detailed its design, construction pattern, location, and other details which they recorded and still serve as points of reference until today.
 Of course, Western writers, voyagers, and historians were also captivated by the mosque so much so that they also took their time to write as much as possible about it.